amiika/ziffers/README.md

 # Fractal melodies

 Ziffers can be used to generate fractal melodies using L-system based approach.
-Include [ziffer utils](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers_utils.rb) to use rules.
-Use **rules** to define hash-object specifying the transformation rules and **gen** to define amount of generations the rules are run against.
+Include [ziffer utils](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers_utils.rb) to define rules in hash-objects.
+Use **gen** to define amount of generations the rules are run against.

 For example:
 ```
     zplay "1", rules: {"1"=>"13","3"=>"6431"}, gen: 3
 ```

-Matched value is defined as string or regular expression.
-You can feed back the matched number with $ or ${1-9}.
-Use single quotes to run evaluation against the matched number:
+Hash key is a string or regular expression that represents the string to be matched and replaced.
+You can feed back the matched string with $ or ${1-9}.
+Use single quotes to run evaluation against the matches:

 ```
 	zplay "1", rules: {/(3)1/=>"q'$1+1'1'$2+2'",/[1-7]/=>"e313"}, gen: 4